Frequently Asked Questions

 If you have a fire or police emergency, call 911.
 Then, contact Brownstone Properties Management at 434-385-1025.
 If you have an after hours maintenance emergency, please call our emergency number for assistance, 434-941-5399.
 This number is for after-hours, holidays or weekend emergency maintenance only.
 Please refer to your Emergency Maintenance Guidelines you received in your lease packet.
 If there is no answer, leave your name and number and someone will return your call as soon as possible.

-Although legally we cannot require you to have rental insurance, we highly recommend it.
+We highly recommend it unless a property requires having renter's insurance.
 A rental insurance policy typically covers your personal property against certain losses.
 Contact your family's insurance agent or stop in our office for additional information.

 A written request signed by each tenant must be submitted to management for review.
 We will send a written approval/denial to all parties listed on the rental agreement.
 Once a tenant is removed from the lease agreement, he/she is no longer entitled to any amount of the security deposit.